What are the operating hours for NCARB Customer Service?

 How do I register to take the ARE?

 Contact the registration board in the jurisdiction in which you wish to become licensed in to apply to take the exam.
 Your board will provide you with all application requirements.
-Although NCARB develops the ARE, it does not register candidates to take the exam.
+Although NCARB develops the ARE, it does not register candidates to take the exam, unless their jurisdiction participates in NCARB's Direct Registration or Direct Eligibility programs.
 For jurisdictions that participate in the Direct Registration or Direct Eligibility programs, NCARB does process candidate exam eligibilities based upon their jurisdiction’s requirements.

 Am I eligible to sit for the ARE prior to completion of IDP?

 How do I locate a test center?

 Do I have to take the exam at a test center within the borders of the state or province where I am seeking my initial license (registration)?

 No. NCARB’s computer-based format removes geographical barriers.
 For instance, a candidate who started taking the exam in Texas, and now lives in New York, will be able to take the exam at any conveniently located test center, rather than having to return to Texas.
 Scores will be forwarded to the initial jurisdiction where you are seeking registration.